moveit/moveit.ros.org/documentation/contributing/pullrequests/index.markdown

      generate_prerelease_script.py   https://raw.githubusercontent.com/ros-infrastructure/ros_buildfarm_config/production/index.yaml melodic default ubuntu wily amd64  moveit   --level 0  --output-dir ./
      ```

 1. Update changelogs.
-Take advantage of `catkin_generate_changelog` command to populate new logs, then preferably edit them manually to sort out per the type of changes (e.g. bugfix, new capability, maintenance, documentation).
+Take advantage of `catkin_generate_changelog` command to populate new logs, then preferably edit them manually to cleanup/combine changelog messages and mark/sort them by type of change (e.g. bugfix, feature, maintenance, documentation).
+Have a look at previous changelogs to get an idea of the verbosity level and formatting.
 Example of the whole command set:

    ```
    cd moveit                              (Top directory of your clooned moveit repo.)